-- (a) A corporation or labor organization may not make a political contribution that is not authorized by this subchapter. - (b) A corporation or labor organization may not make a political contribution in connection with a recall election, including the circulation and submission of a petition to call an election. - (c) A person who violates this section commits an offense.
-An offense under this section is a felony of the third degree. - Sec.
+(a) A corporation or labor organization may not make a political contribution that is not authorized by this subchapter.

+(b) A corporation or labor organization may not make a political contribution in connection with a recall election, including the circulation and submission of a petition to call an election.

+(c) A person who violates this section commits an offense.
+An offense under this section is a felony of the third degree.

+Sec.
 253.095.
 PUNISHMENT OF AGENT.
-An officer, director, or other agent of a corporation or labor organization who commits an offense under this subchapter is punishable for the grade of offense applicable to the corporation or labor organization. - Sec.
+An officer, director, or other agent of a corporation or labor organization who commits an offense under this subchapter is punishable for the grade of offense applicable to the corporation or labor organization.

+Sec.
 253.096.
 CONTRIBUTION ON MEASURE.
 A corporation or labor organization may make campaign contributions from its own property in connection with an election on a measure only to a political committee for supporting or opposing measures exclusively.

+Sec.
+253.097.
+CONTRIBUTION FROM CORPORATION OR LABOR ORGANIZATION.
+A corporation or labor organization may make campaign contributions from its own property to a political committee that has filed an affidavit with the committee's campaign treasurer appointment in accordance with Section 252.003(a)(4) or 252.0031(a)(2).